Welcome to Superlative Hill

 In this way, we are all connected: we have all been to Superlative Hill.
 We have seen the horizon and know it is possible.
 Yet sometimes knowing what’s possible can make our lives that much more agonizing, as we long for the clouds to part and the light to show us what can be and what all fits together.
 When we’ve been to the Hill, we always want to get back.
 If we can’t get back, we have to choose what to let go of.
 Some people choose to let go of Superlative Hill and live in the day-to-day confusion of specific and insurmountable obstacles.
 Other people choose to let go of things like arguments and buying into entropy and spend their whole lives getting closer and closer to what they can see from Superlative Hill, pulling those fleeting ideas and captivating notions into the waking, working world.

-It is important to keep your mind open, because on Superlative Hill some of the things that connect with you are things that might not be in your life at that moment.
+It is important to keep your mind open, because on Superlative Hill, some of the things that connect with you are things that might not be in your life at that moment.
 Some day, you might see a kind of abstract art, or a quietly profound stone sculpture and you will be surprised at how moved you are because you never thought you would ever enjoy piles of stones, or paintings with no vases of flowers in them.
 Maybe you’ll walk away and the beauty of what you just encountered will dawn on you over the next few days.
-Perhaps you’ll never find the same exact thing that moved you, but you will be forever connected to it, and you will have a new appreciation for rocks and you’ll be happier.
+Perhaps you’ll never find the same exact thing that moved you, but you will be forever connected to it, and you will have a new appreciation for rocks and you will be happier.
 It happens all the time.
 It happened to me with a certain painting of a train station that I spent years trying to find again.
 In the meantime, I kept thinking about the light in the painting and the colors, and it influenced my perception of the world.
 The search in itself is fulfilling in many ways.
 Our eyes are open wider when we are looking for something.

-After special moments where you feel lifted or brought out of your ordinary state of emotion, not knowing if you can communicate those things to someone else, because they might not get the same feeling from your verbal explanation, can be frustrating.
+After special moments when you feel lifted or brought out of your ordinary state of emotion, not knowing if you can communicate those things to someone else, because they might not get the same feeling from your verbal explanation, can be frustrating.
 You might have to accept not being able to describe your experience in words; that is the drive for art on many occasions.

 It is interesting to notice the ways in which people connect verbally with Superlative Hill.
 Words like “intangible” and “ineffable” are what people use when they are trying to communicate that they have caught a glimpse of Superlative Hill in their waking lives.
 Similarly, one’s “happy place” is often somehow connected to Superlative Hill.
 Those words stand in lieu of a description of the wordless transfer of joy or feeling to us from certain experiences.
 When I talk to someone about a song they are moved by, as they struggle to explain exactly why they are so touched by the song, I think about how they are connected to their Superlative Hill and I am able to picture their experience in a wordless and powerful way.
 Everyone knows at some point what it feels like to be on Superlative Hill and those of us who remember what it is like don’t need words to know vaguely and sufficiently what it is like for other people.
 It’s a kind of empathy that exists without our realizing it.

-If you can recall that feeling when you wake up and know both that you’ve done great things in your dreams, and that someday you just might do those great things in real life, then hold onto that powerful sense of possibility.
+If you can recall that feeling when you wake up and know both that you’ve done great things in your dreams, and that someday you just might do those great things in real life, then hold onto that sense of possibility.
 That dream-place is where hope and ambition and motivation come from, not just in art but in pursuit of fulfillment.
 Superlative Hill is the light at the end of the tunnel and the sustenance throughout the process of any artistic or personal endeavor.
 It will guide you as much as it will tantalize you.
 Ultimately, it is the reason you do anything.
 Life is an art in itself.